mpcarl-ibm/crs-docs/pages/api-reference/java.md

 ---

 ### Getting the SDK
 The easiest way to consume the AWS Java SDK is to use Maven to manage dependencies.
-If you aren't familiar with Maven, you get can get up and running very quickly using their [Maven in 5 Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) guide.
+If you aren't familiar with Maven, you get can get up and running very quickly using the [Maven in 5 Minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) guide.

 Maven uses a file called `pom.xml` to specify the libraries (and their versions) needed for a Java project.
 Here is an example `pom.xml` file for using the AWS Java SDK to connect to IBM COS (it also includes the SoftLayer library for provisioning credentials and new accounts).